fiskaltrust/middleware-demo/CPP/simple/REST/Echo/README.md

 cpp-httplib needs the openssl library in order to make secure web calls.

-please download openssl via a packmanager.
+please download openssl via a packmanager (also the dev package for the hpp files).

 # Building